erikc5000/deco-mongo/README.md

 #### Consider using class-transformer to map objects to classes

-If you have data coming in over the network or from any external source, you'll probably have a need to turn some plain Javascript objects into class instances in order to work with them in your domain layer and with Deco-Mongo.
+If you have data coming in over the network or from any external source, you'll probably have a need to turn some plain Javascript objects into class instances in order to work with them in Deco-Mongo -- and possibly in your domain layer.
 You could do the conversion manually, but [class-transformer](https://www.npmjs.com/package/class-transformer) can save you some trouble.

 #### Consider data upgrade